TRIP REPORT, ARGYLL AND BUTE, WESTERN SCOTLAND, 4 - 11 JUNE 2017

 Sunday 4 June

-Our Easyjet flight from Luton to Inverness wasn't full and departed on time arriving early at Inverness.
+Our Easyjet flight from Luton to Inverness wasn't full and departed on time arriving early.
 Picked up the Europcar Corsa and departed the airport heading erroneously for Aberdeen - well, there is a tradition of driving the wrong way out of airports to be upheld!

 The Holly Tree Hotel at nearby Kentallen Pier, less than 10 minutes away, provided a smashing dinner.
 We'll return!
 Back at the B&B at 9pm I went outside to make a phone call (no reception inside the cottage) but was instantly attacked by midges and had to abandon the call and dash back inside!